sandeepthalapanane/sandeepthalapanane.github.io/index.md

 Implementing the Wall following Algorithm to drive a robot to a goal
  - November 2022
-   - Formulated the structure of the C program using OOP, pointers, and classes.
+   - Formulated the structure of the C++ program using OOP, pointers, and classes.
    - Wrote two types of wall following algorithm using left hand rule and right hand rule to reach a goal in a maze if the goal is adjacent to one of the outer walls of the maze.
    - Programmed to turn around the robot, when it reaches dead ends in the maze and continue to follow the algorithm.